miz884/nts-1-custom-panels/simple_sequencer/Readme.md

 ## Sequencer edit mode

+If the sequencer is not playing, the VR notes can be set to the designated steps.

 - VR : off, note 0 - 127
 - sw1 - sw8 : Step to set the note.
 - sw9 + (sw1 - sw8) : Bank to set the note.
+- sw10 : Next step.

+If the sequencer is playing, the VR note works as an adhoc note.
+It will sound at the next sequencer step.
+But they are not stored.

+- VR : off, note 0 - 127

 ## Sequencer scale select mode